agriculturegovau/agds-next/.github/pull_request_template.md

 - [ ] Create or update documentation on the website
 - [ ] Create or update stories for Storybook
 - [ ] Create or update stories for Playroom snippets
-- [ ] Verify anchor links and hashes are correct for rename existing pages and headings
+- [ ] Verify hard-coded anchor links and hashes are correct.
+Check existing links when renaming pages and headings.

 **Creating new component**